-• When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a child protection concern.
-If there is a child protection concern the Designated Safeguarding Lead must be informed.
+- Staff who observe or suspect any form of peer abuse must inform the DSL as soon as possible so that further investigations can take place. - When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a child protection concern.
+If there is a child protection concern the DSL must be informed as soon as possible. - A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact Cumbria Safeguarding Hub (see details above) to discuss the case.
+It is possible that Safeguarding Hub is already aware of child protection concerns around this young person.
+The DSL will follow through the outcomes of the discussion and make a referral of either one or all of the pupils involved where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both/all pupils. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim). - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's Behaviour Policy and procedures.

-- A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact Cumbria Safeguarding Hub (see details above) to discuss the case.
-It is possible that Safeguarding Hub are already aware of child protection concerns around this young person.
-The DSL will follow through the outcomes of the discussion and make a referral of either one or all of the pupils involved where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both/all pupils. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim). - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's Behaviour Policy and procedures. - Where neither the Safeguarding Hub nor the police accept the complaint, a thorough school investigation should take place into the matter using the School's usual disciplinary procedures. - In situations where the school considers a child protection risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.
+- Both the future needs of the victim and the alleged perpetrator will be assessed and, where necessary appropriate plans and strategies put in place. - Where neither the Safeguarding Hub nor the police accept the complaint, a thorough school investigation should take place into the matter using the School's usual disciplinary procedures. - In situations where the school considers a child protection risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.